puppetlabs/puppet-docs/source/guides/language_guide.markdown

 -   arithmetic expressions, which consists of variables, numerical operands or other expressions combined with the following arithmetic operators: `+`, `-`, `/`, `*`, `<<`, `>>`
--   and in Puppet 0.25.0 and later, regular expression matches with the help of the regex match operator: `=~` and `!~`
+-   in Puppet 0.25.0 and later, regular expression matches with the help of the regex match operator: `=~` and `!~`
+-   in Puppet 2.6.0 and later, `in` expressions, which test whether the right operand contains the left operand.

 Expressions can be enclosed in parenthesis, `()`, to group expressions and resolve operator ambiguity.